Suffering from depression and multiple health issues, Ann Peterson takes us through her journey to a healthy and productive lifestyle.

 In retrospect, I was eating very poorly and was drawn powerfully to sugar and chocolate.
 Meanwhile, my mother thought that she was baking the ultimate health food: whole wheat bread.
 I loved coming home to its aroma, and I ate plenty of it.
 My symptoms would dissipate in the summer months when it was too hot to eat heavy foods (like breads) and bathing suit season necessitated the avoidance of fattening, sugary treats.

 My first “manic” episode hit at the age of 21 when I was on my own.
 I had bought the book, “Diet for a Small Planet” and was trying to become a vegetarian.
-I made whole wheat crepes, drank lots of milk, ate pinto beans and rice—carefully completing proteins as directed… It was exactly the wrong food for me.
+I made whole wheat crepes, drank lots of milk, ate pinto beans and rice—carefully avoiding proteins as directed… It was exactly the wrong food for me.
 My thyroid was acting up but I was unaware of it.
 Symptoms included: hyperactivity, insomnia, racing and loosely connected thoughts, delusions of grandeur, inappropriate affect, paranoia, magical thinking, and hyper sexuality.
 My sisters took me to the hospital “for a rest” in the psychiatric ward.
 The doctors didn’t know quite what to make of me, so they tried lithium and a thorazine-like medication on me.
 If that worked, then they would classify me as having “manic depression” or what is now known as, “bipolar disorder”.
 The meds controlled me quickly, so that was the label that stuck.

-I hated the lithium with a passion, and I tried to go off of it five times, for four of those times, I ended up in the hospital within 1 ½ months.
+I hated the lithium with a passion, and I tried to go off of it five times; four of those times, I ended up in the hospital.
 Lithium slowed down my metabolism (it was suppressing my already diseased thyroid), gave me acne and lots of weight gain.
 They tested my thyroid with every hospitalization, and each time, the results fell within the “normal” range.
 They did not test for thyroid auto-antibodies.
 Finally, years later in 1987, at an emergency clinic, I met a doctor who changed my life.
 I had been having severe abdominal pains and basically crawled in to see Dr. Randy Baker, (who now has his own practice in Soquel, California).
 He asked me if I’d ever heard of “candida albicans”.
 I hadn’t.
 He gave me a list of books to read.
 One of the books was, “The Yeast Connection” by William Crook, M.D. and another was “The Missing Diagnosis” by Orian Truss, M.D.
 I got excited about what I read, and I felt sure that I had this condition.
 Chronic intestinal candidiasis is a condition where the beneficial bacteria in your gut are diminished from things like the overuse of antibiotics, alcohol, too much sugar, steroids, birth control pills, or any of several other causes like an undetected autoimmune disease, prolonged stress, or emotional trauma.
 Normally, the beneficial bacteria keep the candida albicans population in check, but when they get wiped out, the candida thrive, causing many health problems.

 I rushed to tell my psychiatrist about it all, and he told me, “Put the books away!
 There are a few witch doctors around town that believe in that sort of thing.
 You have to accept that you have a very serious mental illness and that you will have to remain on heavy drugs for the rest of your life.
 But if you stay on your medication, you will be able to lead a near normal life.”
 This deflated my optimism because at that point, I still had a lot of faith and trust in his expert opinion.
 My family was desperately aligned with the Doctor and understandably so, given the hell that I had put them through.
 So I shelved the idea for a while.